Q: How can I see wild horses?

 Q: Where is the closest hospital?

 A: If you are staying in Corolla, the closest hospital is the Outer Banks Hospital in Nags Head.
-If you are on the Currituck Mainland, you are within driving distance to the Outer Banks Hospital, Albermarle Hospital in Elizabeth City and Chesapeake General Hospital.
+If you are on the Mainland, you are within driving distance to the Outer Banks Hospital, Albermarle Hospital in Elizabeth City and Chesapeake General Hospital.

 *Click Here for More Information.